Elisabeth-94/advent-of-code-in-scala/README.md

 ## Resources
 - https://docs.scala-lang.org/tutorials/scala-for-java-programmers.html -> Nice introduction if you're familiar with Java (you're at the "Algebraic datatypes and pattern matching" chapter)
 - https://tourofscala.com/ -> syntax for beginners.
-Small exercises with cute confirmations. (you're at List Flatten)
+Small exercises with cute confirmations. (you're at Try)
 - https://scalacenter.github.io/scala-advent-of-code/2023/puzzles -> compare your work to these examples to see if you could have done it more efficient / shorter
 - https://www.scala-sbt.org/1.x/docs/Running.html
 - https://www.coursera.org/learn/scala-functional-programming